robertoseba/gennie/README.md

 ### Follow-Up Questions

-Enhance your queries with the `--followup` flag for related questions that build upon your previous interactions:
+Enhance your queries with the `--followup` (or `-f`) flag for related questions that build upon your previous interactions:

 ```bash
 $ gennie ask "Create a list of the best movies of 2021"